 The completed project will result in a Washington Department of Fish and Wildlife certified backyard wildlife sanctuary for Everett Community College.

 This afternoon, the ASB Senate approved a proposal to open a student body election on a sustainability fee.
-This comes at a time when the United States government has displayed an extreme lack of leadership on issues concerning climate change and the environment.
+This comes at a time when the United States government has displayed an extreme lack of leadership on issues concerning climate change and the environment, noted as one of the reasons for approving this fee proposal.
 The motion was nearly unanimous, with only one opposing vote.

 The fee, which would be set at $0.50 per credit with a maximum of $7.50 per quarter, is intended to establish a more inclusive sustainability initiative that empowers the student body to lead EvCC toward a greener future.
 Widespread support has been generated from groups and individuals across campus, such as the Students for Environmental Action Club and Student LIFE.
 Now that this fee is officially a student body referendum, the focus of the group behind the project will shift toward reaching out to the greater campus community to educate the students on what they will be voting on.
 The election is anticipated to be held in early Winter Quarter during the 2017-18 academic year.